MRI PERIPHERAL ANGIO

 After the Scan

-Imaging Techniques Used in MRI Peripheral Angio
+Imaging Techniques Used

-• Measures blood flow velocity and direction.
+• Phase-Contrast Angiography: Determines blood velocity and direction.

 Benefits of MRI Peripheral Angio

-• Peripheral artery disease (PAD)
+• Peripheral artery disease (PAD).

-• Arterial stenosis and occlusion
+• Stenosis and occlusion of arteries.

-• Arteriovenous malformations (AVMs)
+• Arteriovenous malformations (AVMs).

-• Vascular trauma and dissections
+• Vascular trauma and dissections.

 Risks and Considerations

-Clinical Importance of MRI Peripheral Angio
+Clinical Importance

 Conclusion